 There are several steps you should take to further protect your identity and personal information.

-3. Reach out to your local law enforcement and file a complaint with the FBI’s Internet Crime Complaint Center (IC3).
+- Reach out to your local law enforcement and file a complaint with the FBI’s Internet Crime Complaint Center (IC3) or the Federal Trade Commission.

 Each system, like Google, Facebook, and video conference software, also have ways to report if you have been the target of fraud.
 Below are some resources to help:

 While the Internet has made so many aspects of our lives easier, it also creates new opportunities for criminals to carry out their terrible acts.
-Hopefully these tips, tricks, and information will help you protect yourself when you’re on the search for a new job.
+These tips, tricks, and information will help you protect yourself when you’re on the search for a new job.